pay360/mobilesdk-ios/README.md

 # Register

 You can sign up for a [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register).
-This will give you access to a number of PayPoint products including the Mobile SDK in our MITE environment.
+This will give you access to a number of PayPoint products including the Mobile SDK in our Merchant Integration Test Environment (MITE).

-MITE - Merchant Integration Test Environment - is a dedicated environment for merchants to explore our products and build their integration before go-live.
+MITE - is a dedicated environment for merchants to explore our products and build their integration before go-live.

 We'll send you an Installation ID for Cashier API once you have signed up which can be used with the Mobile SDK.